 Farmer's Market Stand.
 This long gable-roofed structure in the rear parking lot of the Greenhills Shopping Center was constructed in 1938 and served as a farmer's market.
 The market stand is stepped to allow the farmer's to bring their goods and sell from the back of their trucks.

 Gazebo on the Commons.
 Through the generosity of many, in particular the Stacey Family, the Gazebo on the Commons was erected in the spring of 2002, and has been a welcome addition to the Greenhills community.
-It is the centerpiece of The Commons, benefiting the summer Concerts on the Commons series as well as the Pioneer Days Festival, and other community events.
+It is the centerpiece of The Commons, and the location for the summer Concerts on the Commons For the 2018 Concert list, click here.
 The gazebo is also a popular location for wedding photos.

 Community Building.
 Located on the east end of the Greenhills Commons, the Community Building was constructed in 1937.
 The building once housed K-12 for the Greenhills School, along with serving as the early home of local churches, a movie theater and an activity center for the Village.
 Murals and artwork from the WPA period are located in the building.